-Note: The question paper will consist of five units.
-Each of the first four units will contain two questions from unit I, II, III, IV respectively and the students shall be asked to attempt one question from each unit.
-Unit five will contain eight to ten short answer type questions without any internal choice covering the entire syllabus and shall be compulsory.
+Note: The question paper of each course will consist of five Sections.
+Each of the sections I to IV will contain two questions and the students shall be asked to attempt one question from each.
+Section-V shall be compulsory and will contain eight short answer type questions without any internal choice covering the entire syllabus.